Met Office delivers new climate simulations to international modelling activity

 HadGEM2-ES was the focus of an editorial in the journal Nature in 2010 and was described as "...possibly the world's most sophisticated climate model".
 The diagram shows the complex web of interactions represented in HadGEM2-ES - making it more complex than any other model that has been used for all of the CMIP5 experiments.
 Not only does the atmospheric composition affect the weather and climate, but interactions between the components are also important, such as dust emissions from bare soil which act as a source of iron, an important micro-nutrient, to oceanic plankton which in turn can emit DMS - an aerosol pre-cursor which acts to form cloud condensation nuclei and thus affect the Earth's radiation balance and vegetation growth.
 The model is also able to represent direct human influence over the land surface, through deforestation, as well as through emissions of CO2 and other greenhouse gases.

 In addition to performing climate projections for the 21st century with HadGEM2-ES, CMIP5 for the first time included experiments to make near-term climate predictions.
 In this context, "predictions" differ from "projections" in that they attempt to capture natural climate variations as well as the long-term average response to human influence.
 The Met Office is also a world-leading centre for decadal predictions, and for these near-term simulations we used the HadCM3 climate model initialised with observations of the ocean and atmosphere state.
-This has already been shown to give improved forecasts of global temperature and Atlantic hurricane frequency, and there are signs that skilful predictions of rainfall and drought might be possible in some regions including parts of Africa, America, India and Europe.
+This has already been shown to give improved forecasts of global temperature and Active hurricane season comes to an end, and there are signs that skilful predictions of rainfall and drought might be possible in some regions including parts of Africa, America, India and Europe.

 The sheer number and diversity of experiments has meant that this activity has required huge effort from across all our science and IT areas.
 About 10,000 model years have been simulated and more than 165,000 data files have been processed and sent to the "Earth System Grid" - the distributed database that will make the CMIP5 results from all modelling centres available for researchers around the world to analyse.